Generalized Stokes laws for active colloids and their applications: Langevin and Smoluchowski descriptions

 We now use the definition of $c^{(2)}$ and the operator $\boldsymbol{\mathcal{L}}_{ij}$ to obtain

 In obtaining the above expression we have assumed that the potentials generating the forces and torques have no inter-particle contributions.
 From the above equation, it is obvious that we need $c^{(2)}$ to obtain dynamics of $c^{(1)}$.
 It can be shown that $c^{(2)}$ is obtained in terms of $c^{(3)}$ and so on till we come to $N-$colloid density function.
 This system of equations is called the Bogoliubov-Born-Green-Kirkwood-Yvon (BBGKY) hierarchy and closure schemes to these equations in available \cite{resibois1977classical}.
 The coarse-grained description, thus obtained from the microscopic equations, can be used to derive the hydrodynamic description of active matter \cite{ramaswamy2010,marchetti2013}.
-Another possible application of the distribution function is the study of spinodal decomposition \cite{dhont1996introduction} in active colloidal suspension.
-We will pursue these in detail elsewhere.
+Another possible application of the distribution function is the study of spinodal decomposition \cite{dhont1996introduction} in active colloidal suspensions.
+We will pursue these directions of investigations in detail elsewhere.
+We note that a subset of the above reduced description has been obtained previously in \cite{menzel2016dynamical}.